-In the short to medium-term, we intend to focus on a cash flow approach to balance sheet management and continue with our low risk approach.
-We intend to make a significant investment in our business to replace core systems and improve mortgage point of sale systems which we expect will help us become more efficient.
+In the short to medium-term, we will focus on a cash flow approach to balance sheet management and continue with our low risk approach.
+We will also be making a significant investment in our business to replace core systems and improve mortgage point of sale systems.
+This will help us become more efficient.

 We are committed to remaining a building society because we believe that this is in the best long-term interests of our current and future members.
 Our core business is providing retail personal financial services.
-This includes residential mortgage lending, general retail banking services, personal investment products, insurance products and personal lending.
-We also engage in non-retail business activities, namely commercial lending and treasury operations to generate additional value for our members.
+This includes residential mortgage lending, general retail banking services, personal investment products, insurance and personal lending.
+We also engage in non-retail business activities, namely commercial lending, specialist residential lending and treasury operations to generate additional value for our members.